metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 package and you will not normally change it.

-After you edit a single page, you can place the App::Followme::EditSections module in the configuration file, as described in the next section.
+After you edit a single page, you can place the App::Followme::EditSections module in the configuration file, after the run\_efore line:

+    run_before:
+        - App::Followme::EditSections
+        - App::Followme::FormatPage
+        - App::Followme::ConvertPage

 If you then run followme, it will modify the other pages on your website to match the page you have edited.
 Then remove the EditSections module from the configuration file.

 # CONFIGURATION

 The configuration file for followme is followme.cfg in the top directory of your site.
-Configuration file lines are organized as lines containing

-    NAME = VALUE

-pairs.
+Configuration file lines are in a subset of yaml format.
+The format is described in [App::Followme::NestedText](https://metacpan.org/pod/App%3A%3AFollowme%3A%3ANestedText).
+Briefy, the top level is a hash, with name-value pairs in the format

+    name: value

+There should be no space between the name and the colon and one space between the colon and value.
+The value may also be an array.
+The array elements are listed one per line preceded by a dash:

+    name:
+        - first value
+        - second value

 Configuration files may also contain blank lines or comment lines starting with a `#`.
 Subdirectories of the top directory may also contain configuration files.
 Values in these configuration files are combined with those set in the configuration files in directories above it, If it has a parameter of